Refundable Accommodation Deposits: Aged Care RAD Explained

 Feel confident in your aged care decisions.
 Get your copy today.

 Do You Need To Sell The Family Home To Pay The RAD?

 Paying the RAD for nursing homes or aged care facilities can seem like a huge financial burden when you first look at the sums involved.

 By working with a specialised aged care financial planner, your family can have the aged care RAD explained to you properly.
-Based on this, you can not only work out exactly how to fund the RAD but potentially also reduce how much you may have to pay.
+Based on this, you can work out exactly how much to pay towards the RAD (if any) and how to fund it.

-In many cases, families opt to sell the family home to offset the RAD fees.
+In many cases, families opt to sell the family home to pay the RAD in full.
 However, there are other options you can explore.

 Get Expert Aged Care Advice on the Refundable Accommodation Deposit

 At Core Value we will help determine how selling a home will affect your loved one’s overall cash flow.

 Sometimes, selling a home affects your loved one’s means-tested aged care fees as well as age pension benefits.
 So selling a home may end up leaving you and your family with a bigger financial burden.